 The Town of West Newbury is located in Essex County and was incorporated as a town in 1819.
-An elected three-member Board of Selectmen governs the Town with an appointed Town Manager that enforces the policies of the Selectmen.
-Each Board of Selectmen member serves three-year terms.
+An elected three-member Select Board governs the Town with an appointed Town Manager that enforces the policies of the Select Board.
+Each Select Board member serves three-year terms.
 The Town provides governmental services for the territory within its boundaries, including police and fire protection, highway services, water, trash collection, street maintenance, parks and recreational facilities.
 Water services are funded almost entirely with user charges.